 Sylva Gelber Music Foundation 2013 Recipient*

-Lindsay is at the Royal Academy of Music
+2014 Winner of the Jonathan Myall Piccolo Prize at the Royal Academy of Music

 Lindsay Bryden is pursuing a Master of Arts in flute performance under William Bennett, OBE and Paul Edmund-Davies and piccolo studies with Patricia Morris at the Royal Academy of Music in London, UK, with the support of a generous award from the Sylva Gelber Music Foundation*.
 She is a graduate of the Royal College of Music where her principal teacher was Simon Channing and where she was a RCM Scholar.
 She is a graduate and winner of the Fine Arts Award for flute from Interlochen Arts Academy in Michigan, USA and former student of the Canterbury Arts High School program in Ottawa, Canada.
 Past teachers include Ottawa free-lance professional Beverley Robinson and former Detroit Symphony principal flutist Ervin Monroe.